 - 1. Donors requested for collection shall participate in a detailed telephone information session to be educated on the risks and benefits associated with the collection process. - 2.
-Following the information session and prior to referral to the CC for the physical exam, the donor shall sign a form indicating intent to donate.
+Following the information session the donor shall sign a form indicating intent to donate.